‘No escape’: Dubai Police catch drivers using their mobile phones even if cars are tinted

 Youssef Al Hansali

 He noted the country has witnessed a rapid deployment of various forms of smart traffic enforcement in the last couple of years.
-“The technologies utilised today are: front speed cameras, rear speed cameras, mobile phone detecting cameras , seat belt detecting cameras, as well as cameras used to detect safe distance, lane discipline, and red light.”
+“The technologies utilised today are: front speed cameras, rear speed cameras, cameras detecting mobile phones, cameras detecting seat belt, as well as cameras used to detect lack of safe distance, lane discipline, and crossing red light.”

 He added cameras can also be used for traffic management solutions like city tolling, optimising traffic flow and accessing data for infrastructure build-up.